defi-wonderland/aztec-evm-bridge-example/sdk/README.md

 ## 🚀 Quick Start

-Here's a basic example showing how to initiate a createOrder **from Aztec to Base**:
+Here's a basic example showing how to initiate a openOrder **from Aztec to Base**:

 ```ts
 import { Bridge, aztecSepolia } from "@substancelabs/aztec-evm-bridge-sdk"